Do I Need a Wetsuit to Snorkel in Fiji?

 Fiji is famous for its warm, tropical climate that is perfect for snorkeling.
 The weather in Fiji is without extreme heat or cold.
 The average daytime temperature around the Fiji Islands varies only by a few degrees, because of the influence of the surrounding ocean.

 The Summer, from November till April is warm and humid with calm and sunny days often with short but heavy afternoon or night showers.
 Summer temperatures average about 82 F (28 C).
 The warmest and calmest is usually February/March with temperatures just over 30 Celsius.
-The water temperatures in the summer are also quite high, in the warmest month the water can reach surface temperatures of 85°F (28°C), in shallow lagoons even more.

 Winters, from May till October bring dryer southeast trade winds that can cause the evenings to be cool and windy.
 The average daytime temperature in winter is around 77 F (25 C).
 August usually is the coldest month, temperatures can drop just under 68 F (20 C) on overcast days.
-The sea can be quite cool in the winter, especially in the coldest months of August, it can drop to as low as 70°F (22°C).
-Then you can get cold even while snorkeling.
-If you then dare to snorkel at night, you should definitely wear a wetsuit.

 Type of Wetsuit

-Short Wetsuit
+1. Short Wetsuit

-It can be the wetsuit of choice in summer in Fiji when water temperatures hover around 85ºF (29 C).
-To travel light, that’s all you need to pack to enjoy snorkeling in the warm waters of Fiji’s beautiful coral reefs.
+Also called a “Shorty“, this suit has short arms and legs, with only the body receiving cover.
+It may be the preferred wetsuit in Fiji’s summer when water temperatures are around 85 F (29 C).
+To travel light that’s all you need to take to enjoy snorkeling in the warm waters of Fiji beautiful coral reefs.

-Long Wetsuit
+1. Long Wetsuit

 Material Thickness

-Most people are fine in tropical regions with a 3 mm thick wetsuit.
-A 5 mm thick suit may be recommended for the cold month or if one is quite susceptible to getting cold really quickly.
+Most people are fine in tropical regions with a 3mm thick wetsuit.
+A 5mm thick suit may be recommended for the cold month or if one is quite susceptible to getting cold really quickly.

 Overall, knowledge about the waters and the ocean conditions you are going to snorkel in is important to find the best wetsuit to enjoy snorkeling in Fiji.
 Snorkel gear is important so that you can truly enjoy the underwater world!